 Simply cut chicken breasts in half, place between plastic or parchment and pound until about 1/4″ thick.
 Then generously season one side with salt and pepper.

-Spread the cutlets with soft creamy goat cheese and freshly chopped spinach.
+Spread the cutlets with soft creamy goat cheese and then sprinkle with freshly chopped spinach.

 …then roll, place seam side down and pop in the oven.
 That’s all there is to it!